gisaia/ARLAS-Exploration-stack/README.md

 - conf/arlas_iam.env: configuration of the IAM
 - conf/arlas.env: general parameters of ARLAS Server
 - conf/elastic.env: configuration of elasticsearch
-- conf/permissions.env: configurartion of the service delivering permission descriptions-
+- conf/permissions.env: configurartion of the service delivering permission descriptions
 - conf/persistence-file.env and conf/persistence-postgres.env: configuration of the persistence services
 - conf/restart_strategy.env: configuration of the restart strategy for every service
 - conf/stack.env: general parameters of the stack